The Real Effects of FinTech Lending on SMEs: Evidence from Loan Applications

 Date Written: March 3, 2021

-We show that FinTech lending affects credit markets and real economic activity using a unique data set of a Peer-to-Business platform for which we have the universe of loan applications and loans granted.
-We find that FinTech serves the same segment of high quality and creditworthy small businesses as banks.
-Firms use FinTech loans to reduce bank dependence, especially from less liquid banks.
-We find that firms that access FinTech lending increase assets, employment, and sales relative to firms that get their loan application rejected.
-In addition, we find that firms increase leverage as they substitute long-term bank debt with long-term FinTech debt and short-term bank debt.
-Our findings suggest that FinTech lending reduces financing constraints and spurs investment and firm growth.
+We show that FinTech lending affects credit markets and real economic activity using a unique data set of a Peer-to-Business platform for which we have the universe of loan applications.
+We find that FinTech serves high quality and creditworthy small businesses who already have access to bank credit.
+Firms use FinTech to obtain long-term unsecured loans and reduce their exposure to banks with less liquid assets, stable funds, and capital.
+We find that access to FinTech spurs firm growth, employment and investment relative to firms that get their loan application rejected.
+In addition, firms with access to FinTech increase leverage and substitute long-term bank debt with FinTech debt.
+Our findings suggest that FinTech reduces firms' bank dependence and exposure to banking shocks.

 Keywords: FinTech, SMEs, Peer-to-Business lending, Small business lending